MaksimLozovskii/AI-IMAGE-RANKER/README.md

 ---

-## ✅ Download and install VS code
-## ✅ Download and install Git Bash
-## ✅ Download and install Python
+## ✅ Download and install the following

 | Tool Name | Download Link  | How to install | Icon  |
 | :------ | :-----:  | :-----: | :-----: |